CodeCreatePlay/PandaEditor/README.md

 ## PandaEditor is an open-source 3D level and scene editor designed for games, simulations and scientific projects.
-It is powered by Panda3D game engine and offers support for scripting in both Python and C++.
+It is powered by Panda3D game engine and offers support for scripting in C++.

 <p align="center">
   <a href="https://www.patreon.com/codecreateplay"><img src="https://img.shields.io/badge/Patreon-F96854?style=for-the-badge&logo=patreon&logoColor=white" /></a>